naoki-sawada/gas-typescript-webpack/README.md

 ## About

-This is an example of writing Google Apps Script in TypeScript and building with webpack.
+This is an example code for writing Google Apps Script in TypeScript and building with webpack.

 Please Read at this [Japanease post](https://qiita.com/nsawa/items/96c5300c811856024789).

 ## Requirements

-* Node.js 6.10.0 or heigher
+* Node.js v8 or heigher
 * [clasp](https://github.com/google/clasp)

 ## Install